SeppPenner/SoftwareUpdater/README.md

 SoftwareUpdater is an executable to update other software.
 The assembly was written and tested in .Net 4.6.2.

-## Screenshot from the executable german:
+## Screenshot from the executable:
 ![Screenshot from the executable](https://github.com/SeppPenner/SoftwareUpdater/blob/master/Screenshot.png "Screenshot from the executable")

 ## Basic usage: